 We believe that investors need diversification of investment management styles just as they need diversification of assets.

 Our investment style is to equally-weight with scheduled re-balances in an attempt to own the market and be positioned in any market environment to perform.

 This type of indexed-based model management may offer investors confidence, stability, and accountability.

-As of June 30, 2020: Percentage of U.S. Equity Funds Outperformed by Benchmarks
+As of December 31, 2020: Percentage of U.S. Equity Funds Underperforming Their Benchmarks

 Source: SPIVA US Scorecard

 7Twelve Advisors, LLC (“7Twelve”) is a registered investment advisor with the U.S. Securities and Exchange Commission.
 The information contained herein is for educational purposes only and is not to be considered investment advice nor a recommendation of any fund, product or investment.
 Information is obtained from third-party sources which are believed to be reliable, but have not been independently verified by 7Twelve.
 “7Twelve” is a trademark.
 7Twelve™, 7Twelve Advisors, LLC, and all strategies, models, adaptations, and products created from said intellectual property are the sole ownership of Craig L. Israelsen, PhD, and/or 7Twelve Advisors, LLC.